lucasmazo32/using-bootstrap/README.md

 # Responsive design

-This is a layout clone of the webpage https://www.newsweek.com/
+Responsive design is a project that clones the page https://www.newsweek.com/.

+It is built using bootstrap.

 ## Screenshot